athanase/les-hauts-bois/doc/extend.md

 ## DNS prefetching

-In short, DNS Prefetching is a method of informing the browser of domain names referenced on a site so that the client can resolve the DNS for those hosts, cache them, and when it comes time to use them, have a faster turn around on the request.
+In short, DNS Prefetching is a method of informing the browser of doMain names referenced on a site so that the client can resolve the DNS for those hosts, cache them, and when it comes time to use them, have a faster turn around on the request.